2022 German Darts Grand Prix: Qualification and format

-The top 16 entrants from the PDC ProTour Order of Merit on 1 February automatically qualified for the event and were seeded in the second round.
+The top 16 entrants from the PDC Pro Tour Order of Merit on 1 February automatically qualified for the event and were seeded in the second round.

 The remaining 32 places went to players from six qualifying events – 24 from the Tour Card Holder Qualifier (held on 11 February), two from the Associate Member Qualifier (held on 23 February), the two highest ProTour ranking German players, two from the Host Nation Qualifier (held on 24 February), one from the Nordic & Baltic Associate Member Qualifier (held on 29 January), and one from the East European Associate Member Qualifier (held on 5 March).

 Krzysztof Ratajski withdrew after the qualifiers, so Gabriel Clemens was promoted into the seeded positions, and Karel Sedláček received a bye into the second round.

 Gerwyn Price withdrew from his second round match due to illness, so Keane Barry received a bye to the third round.

 The following players will take part in the tournament: